 No. There are no minimum GPA, or TOEFL score requirements.
 When reviewing applications, we consider the entire application package, including previous research experience.

-The admission deadline is now January 1st.
+The admission deadline is now December 1st.
 You may apply for the program and find more information about the admission timeline by clicking here.
-The priority deadline is December 1.
 This date is when applications will begin to be reviewed.

 Yes, international candidates receive the same funding as all accepted candidates: Our programs offer full financial support and covers all tuition, fees, and student health insurance.
 In addition, students receive a stipend.
-First year compensation for 2018 will be $32,500 which includes a stipend of $30,500 and a first-day bonus of $2000 to be used for upfront costs associated with relocating to Nashville.
+First year compensation for 2022 will be $34,000 and a first-day one-time bonus of $2000 to be used for upfront costs associated with relocating to Nashville.

-Interview offers are sent on a rolling basis via email or phone call from December through March.
-International candidates who are in the US will be asked to come to one of our interview weekends on campus while candidates currently outside of the US will be offered a Skype interview with Admissions Committee members.
+Interview offers are sent on a rolling basis via email or phone call from January through March.
+International candidates who are in the US will be asked to come to one of our interview weekends on campus while candidates currently outside of the US will be offered a Zoom interview with Admissions Committee members.

 In order to address the unique requirements for international students studying in the US, the Biomedical Graduate Program staff works closely with the Vanderbilt International Student & Scholar Serves in order to support a smooth transition to Vanderbilt and the States, and throughout our trainees’ graduate careers.